17 August 2020

 - Anyone assisting someone who relies on lip reading to communicate

 For more information on face coverings, see our information page here

 The guidance for the clinically extremely vulnerable is that shielding has been paused and previous shielding advice no longer needs to be followed.
 You can go to work as long as the workplace is Covid secure, but should carry on working from home wherever possible.
 You can go outside as much as you like, but try and keep your overall social interactions low.
 You can visit businesses, such as shops and pubs, while keeping 2m away from others wherever possible or 1m plus other precautions.

 If you are clinically extremely vulnerable and live in a local lockdown area, you may receive a letter advising you to start shielding again.
 You should tell your employer straight away if this applies to you, and refer to your local authority’s website for the latest public health information for your area.

 You can read the latest government guidance for extremely vulnerable people here

 As some aspects of lockdown are eased, it is important to note that the importance of social distancing has not changed.

 We expect employers to carry on implementing social distancing measures, and to support our members when they are enforcing them with customers.

-Following pressure from Trade Unions, the Government has extended the Job Retention Scheme from its previous deadline of June.
-It will now be available in its current form until the end of July.
-It will then continue to run from August until the end of October, with changes to make it more flexible.
-This will mean that companies will be able to bring workers back on a part-time basis and access the scheme to cover any unworked hours.
+For people who are covered, the scheme will continue to run until the end of October, with changes to make it more flexible.
+This means that companies can bring workers back on a part-time basis and access the scheme to cover any unworked hours.
 The scheme will carry on paying 80% of workers’ wages, but the Government has said that they will be requiring employers to make a contribution to that 80% payment.
-We are waiting for details of when and how this will happen.

 We continue to call on all employers to make up the difference between the 80% guaranteed by the Government and normal earnings.